-Smart TVs usually have firmware updates when they are released to help any old issues or improve the TV.
-Normally, you will update these automatically via your network connection; however, since that is currently causing your issue, you will need to manually download your firmware via a USB drive off of the Samsung Download Center Page.
+Smart TVs usually have firmware updates when they are released to help solve any issues.
+Normally, you will update these automatically via your network connection; however, since that is currently causing your issue, you will need to manually download your firmware via a USB drive from the Samsung Download Center.
 Here's how:

-- Navigate through the download page & find your Samsung TV model.
+- On the download page, find your Samsung TV model.

-- Unzip the firmware file you just downloaded and save it onto a USB drive.
+- Unzip the firmware file you just downloaded, and save it on a USB drive.